source-foundry/font-line/docs/README.rst

     $ python setup.py install

+Follow the same instructions to upgrade to a new version of the application if you elect to install with this approach.

 Usage
 ~~~~~

-font-line works via sub-commands to the ``font-line`` executable.
-The
+font-line works via sub-commands to the ``font-line`` command line
-following sub-commands are available:
+executable.
+The following sub-commands are available:

 -  ``percent`` - modify the line spacing of a font to a percent of the
-   Ascender to Descender delta value
+   Ascender to Descender distance
 -  ``report`` - report OpenType metrics values for a font

 Usage of these sub-commands is described in detail below.